 Save the date!!
-April 22 2017 will be our 4th annual Paws for Vets fundraiser.
+April 28 2018 will be our 5th annual Paws for Vets fundraiser.
 We only do 1 big fundraiser a year and this helps fund our program for the entire year to allow us to provide our services free of charge to our veteran.
-We will have bounce houses, Kona Ice, baked goods, clown, magician, live music, silent auction, paws auction and new this year a LIVE auction with 1 item valued at OVER $7000.00 you won’t want to miss this spectacular family event.
+We will have bounce houses, baked goods, clown, magician, live music, silent/live auction, paws auction and new this year a Beer Garden sponsored by Miller/ Coors light.
 As always veterans are free and kids are free anyone else is only $5.
-The event will be held from 1-6pm at 4001 Vogel road. for those not familiar it’s at the intersection of Vogel and Congress.
+The event will be held from 1-7pm at 4001 Vogel road. for those not familiar it’s at the intersection of Vogel and Congress.
 We are currently in search for volunteers to work the event, silent auction items, and monetary sponsors.
 If you would like to help in any way contact us at email@example.com or by phone 812-550-5115.
 More Info to come soon also come visit our facebook page soldier dogs for independence to see all the awesome auction items we will have

 “I’m the president of Soldier Dogs for Independence.
 This is Linda, our secretary and matchmaker.
 And this is Porkchop.
 We match up local, wounded veterans with local shelter dogs.
 We train them together, as a team, for about six to eight months to become a service dog team.
 Once trained, the dogs are able to do anything medically that a veteran would need, mentally or physically.
 We don’t just help combat veterans; our services are for anyone who signed on the dotted line saying that they will defend this country.